robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 Using a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also use a configuration file containing an options dict, If you are using a configuration file containing an options dict, use the following code sample.
+Instead of including an options dict directly, you can use a configuration file containing an options dict.
+If you are using a configuration file containing an options dict, use the following code format.

 .. code:: python